google/oboe/docs/GettingStarted.md

 rather than pre-computing them.
 Additionally, best practice is to implement a seperate callback class, rather than managing the stream and defining its callback in the same class.
+This class also automatically starts the stream upon construction.
+Typically, the stream is queried for information prior to being started (e.g. burst size), and started upon user input.
 For more examples on how to use `ManagedStream` look in the `samples` folder.
-`samples/shared` contains an `AudioEngine` which can be easily inherited to begin creating interactive Oboe streams.
+`samples/shared` contains an `AudioEngine` which can be easily inherited from to begin creating interactive Oboe ManagedStreams.

 ## Obtaining optimal latency
 One of the goals of the Oboe library is to provide low latency audio streams on the widest range of hardware configurations.
 On some devices (namely those which can only use OpenSL ES) the "native" sample rate and buffer size of the audio device must be supplied when the stream is opened.